 In common with the rest of the UK economy that has remained open, our business has been conducted remotely, with staff working from home and meetings being conducted over the internet and by telephone.
-It is pleasing to report that operational efficiency has been maintained to a very high standard with little negative impact on customer service and customer satisfaction.
+It is pleasing to report that operational efficiency has been maintained to a very high standard with no impact on customer service and customer satisfaction.
+We now begin to transition to more office working however using a more hybrid model to encourage flexible working and considering the best location for our tasks on any given day.